department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/product/10-10EZ Postmortem WIP.md

 ### What will we change to ensure this doesn't happen again?

 - Implement a monitor on HTTP calls to es_backend at the fwd proxy, add alerts
-- Look into the conditions and add a spec that fails with these conditions
 - Look into 500s that appeared in staging, potentially adding alerts for staging errors like this

-- These monitors and alerts can be created and accessed in Datadog by the 10-10 Health Apps team.
+These monitors and alerts can be created and accessed in Datadog by the 10-10 Health Apps team.
-- Alerts will be tied to the #health-tools-1010-apm Slack channel that notifies all 10-10 Health Apps team members.
+Alerts will be tied to the #health-tools-1010-apm Slack channel that notifies all 10-10 Health Apps team members.
 - Once notified, the team will begin an investigation into the error and root cause.
 - If assistance is needed, the team will engage the #vfs-platform-support Slack channel

+- Look into the conditions and add a spec that fails with these conditions
+- Create monitors and filtered logs to prevent large errors from going unnoticed

+...
 Provide recommendations and concrete plans of action of how you will provide a systemic defense against this type of issue happening again in the future, including how will you ensure these recommendations are implemented & measured?
 How will you know if these new activities fail(ed)?
 In most cases, steps listed here should have corresponding action items.

 ## Resolution